thakura1/a3-AditriThakur/README.md

 - a list of Express middleware packages you used and a short (one sentence) summary of what each one does.
 If you use a custom function, please add a little more detail about what it does.

 ## Technical Achievements
+- **Tech Achievement 1**: I used MongoDB Atlas, Mongoose, and connect-mongo to manage user-specific data and sessions securely and reliably.

+## Technical Achievements
-- **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy
+- **Tech Achievement 2**: I implemented OAuth authentication via GitHub, providing secure login without password management.

+## Technical Achievements
+- **Tech Achievement 3**: I deployed the application on Railway, demonstrating an alternative hosting solution to Render.

 ### Design/Evaluation Achievements
+- **Design Achievement 1**: I used Bootstrap 5 for styling the website, only overriding some components with custom CSS to maintain a consistent color scheme and font style.

-- **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative...
+- **Design Achievement 2**: I followed W3C Web Accessibility Initiative tips, such as using semantic HTML (<header>, <main>, <form>), proper form labels, and ensuring sufficient color contrast.